toddkarin/pvtools/README.md

 # Todo

-- Add pvtools@gmail.com contact.
+- Add method suggested by Cliff Hansen.
+- Change name of mean yearly min drybulb to exactly correspond to NEC.
 - Document!
 - make input fields more obvious.
 - Check AWS bucket region to minimize latency.
 - Load default .npz file into github in order to speed up the default calculation slightly.
 - Remove mapbox access token from code.
 - Add click callback for map.
 "If I click the NREL location just outside of Golden, CO, I get the Lat and long from the blue dot.
 It did not autofill that onto the entry boxes.
 Was it supposed to?"
-- Add pvlib icon.
+- Jinja2 ~> 2.10.1. to fix security vulnerability.

 # Install Notes